Top countries to make the most of your retirement (and have a high pace of life)

 Start immigrating to Panama applying now at passports.io/panama.

 Cost of Living in Panama

-There is considerable contrast between the capital, Panama City and rural areas.
+There is a considerable contrast between the capital, Panama City and rural areas.
 Panama City, is an urban development center, with all facilities at hand, but very crowded and more expensive.
 There are offers for all rental levels, from a beachfront house in Clayton for more than USD 8,000 to a one-room apartment in the suburbs for USD 700.
-For a three-person apartment utilities, including the internet, would add up USD 100-150 monthly.
-If you are thinking of buying, the square meter in a downtown neighborhood of Panama City would cost around USD 2,200 while in the suburbs about USD 1,400.
+For three-person apartment utilities, including the internet, would add up USD 100-150 monthly.
+If you are thinking of buying, the square meter in a downtown neighborhood in Panama City would cost around USD 2,200 while in the suburbs about USD 1,400.

-Considering that the average salary of a Panamanian is USD 700, with monthly income of USD 1,800-2,000 you can lead a comfortable carefree life, but without great luxuries.
+Considering that the average salary of a Panamanian is USD 700, with a monthly income of USD 1,800-2,000 you can lead a comfortable carefree life, but without great luxuries.
 The monthly food expenditure could be USD 150, buying the essentials.

-Regarding transport, there is the metro and metrobus, for USD 0.25 and 0.35 per way, respectively.
+Regarding transport, there is the metro and Metrobus, for USD 0.25 and 0.35 per way, respectively.
 You can also go by taxi for USD 2 per km.